rocket-pool/RPIPs/RPIPs/RPIP-71.md

 Without partial filling, users would be able to achieve similar behavior with splitting withdrawal requests into multiple smaller ones.
 Without partial filling, it may also make sense to limit the ETH per request to avoid users having to wait a long time for their request to be completely filled.
 ### Megapool Exit Criterion

-We could simply to random selection, or pick any criterion that can be check on-chain, candidates include:
+We could simply do random selection, or pick any criterion that can be checked on-chain, candidates include:

 - lower RPL stake first
 - first in, first out